qonversion/web-sdk/README.md

 * fast subscriptions implementation
 * back-end infrastructure to validate user receipts
-* manage cross-platform user access to paid content on your app or website
+* manage cross-platform user access to paid content on your mobile or web app
 * comprehensive subscription analytics
 * out-of-the-box integrations with the leading marketing, attribution, and product analytics platforms
 * push notifications and in-app messaging for mobile apps to win back lapsed subscribers